tryton/tryton/trytond/doc/ref/tools/misc.rst

    Return an SQL expression that pairs SQL integers x and y.

+.. function:: sqlite_apply_types(select, types)

+   Apply in place the SQLite types to column names of the select query.

 .. function:: firstline(text)

    Return first non-empty line of a text field.